 Ultimately, the strategy you choose is dependent on your unique situation and which secondary applications you receive when.
 Be intentional about your priorities.
 Go into secondaries with a clear plan of action so that you know right away which secondary application request to complete first.

 Read our guide: This Is the Ideal Order to Complete Secondary Applications.

 4 | Don’t Accidentally Send the Wrong School Name

 While this may seem like an obvious tip, it happens more often than you might think.

-As stated just above, medical schools often ask the same common types of questions.
+Medical schools often ask the same types of questions year after year.
 Some will be specific to the school, whereas others will be more generic.
 In these cases, you may recycle your responses between schools to save time.

 While expedient, copy and paste can be your enemy here—especially if you’re submitting a lot of secondaries.
 Always, always, always make sure you proofread your secondary applications carefully.
 As you can imagine, sending a different school’s name doesn’t leave a good impression with admissions committees.

 Always triple-check your secondaries before you submit, and consider asking a trusted friend or family member to read them over as well.

 5 | Take Time Crafting the “Why Us” Question